Stanley Sue: Awards

 Sue received various prestigious awards throughout his career.
 These include the American Psychological Association (APA) Distinguished Contributions to Psychology in the Public Interest Award in 1986 and the APA Distinguished Contributions to Research in Public Policy in 1996.
 Sue received the inaugural Stanley Sue Award for Distinguished Contributions to Diversity in Clinical Psychology in 2003.
 This award is given annually by the APA to "psychologists who have made remarkable contributions to the understanding of human diversity and whose contributions have significant promise for bettering the human condition, overcoming prejudice, and enhancing the quality of life for humankind."

 Other awards include the 1990 Distinguished Contributions to Research in Ethnic Minority Psychology, given by the Society for the Psychological Study of Ethnic Minority Issues (APA Division 45); the 1990 Distinguished Contribution Award from the Asian American Psychological Association; and the 1999 Dalmas A. Taylor Award for Pioneering Leadership, Scholarship, and Aggressive Advocacy for Ethnic Minorities.

-Impact and Legacy

-Sue’s career left a lasting impact on psychology.
-His work helped establish cultural competence as a professional standard across clinical training and practice, influencing APA guidelines and graduate education.
-He mentored generations of psychologists, many of whom became leaders in multicultural psychology and ethnic minority mental health.
-The American Psychological Association honors his legacy through the Stanley Sue Award for Distinguished Contributions to Diversity in Clinical Psychology, first awarded in 2003.
-Sue’s research continues to shape how psychologists address disparities and ensure that mental health care is responsive to diverse communities.